openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

-In addition to :ref:`your own responses<Submit Your Response>` to the questions in the assignment, open response assessments have several steps that can include assessment training steps, peer assessments, self assessments, and staff assessments.
+In addition to :ref:`your own responses<Submit Your Response>` to the questions in the assignment, open response assessments have several steps that can include assessment training steps, peer assessments, self assessment, and staff assessments.

 * In training steps, you perform assessments of sample responses that the